gangdong/gangdong.github.io/_posts/2018-06-30-Web-jekyll-archive.markdown

 toc: true
 sidebar: true
 ---
-After setting up the pagination, the next thing I wanted to add to my blog was a 'proper' archive by both date and category rather than just the reverse chronological list of posts.
+After setting up the pagination, the next thing I wanted to add to my blog was a 'proper' archive by both date and category rather than just the reverse-chronological list of posts.
 Although this wasn't as straightforward as setting up pagination, a bit of searching turned up some sites that helped me get everything running.

 {% include toc.html %}